munrocket/ta-math/README.md

 ### Usage

 You can see how to set new data format in `formats.mjs`, by default it uses exchangeFromat.
-Library don't craete new arrays and uses this geter through proxy.
+Library does not craete new arrays and uses getters through proxy.
 You can find additional example with bitcoin prices that fetched from ccxt library in source.
 ```
   import TA from 'ta-math';
   let ohlcv = [[t0,o0,h0,l0,c0,v0],  ...  ,[tN,oN,hN,lN,cN,vN]];